 The push for utility and efficiency often comes at great expense.
 The cloud however, brings greater functionality and performance to legacy systems while reducing costs.

-Hybrid cloud cloud be defined by one word: ‘flexibility’.
+Hybrid cloud could be defined by one word: ‘flexibility’.
 It offers the scalability of the public cloud as well as the security and performance of a private cloud.

-Hybrid cloud often comes with a much lower price tag.
-The total cost of ownership for the hybrid cloud is lower than any one solution alone.
+This often comes with a much lower price tag.
+The total cost of ownership is lower than any one solution alone.
 You can buy and build exactly what you need.
 Yet, one of the keys to a powerful hybrid cloud is integration.
 If every cloud and legacy system works in isolation, you create data silos.

 Digital transformation is working.